openeuler-mirror/community/en/IRCs.md

 #### Join a channel

-Before join a channel, connect to a server is must, the community use [freenode](https://freenode.net/) as the server node.
-Joining the channel just to run a single command:
+You are able to join a channel after getting connected to a server, the community uses [freenode](https://freenode.net) as the server node.
+Simply run a single command to join the channel.

 ```
 /join #channel_name